How to set up product filters, analytics, smart search, and the rest of what FilterKit Pro does for your WooCommerce store.

 Loosens one filter at a time to find nearby products.
 "Red XL Jacket" returns nothing?
 It tries "Red Large Jacket" and "Blue XL Jacket" with a note explaining the difference.

 A form for leaving an email address.
-When you restock what they wanted, the plugin automatically sends them an email with a direct link to buy.
-Completely automatic — no manual work.
+When you restock what they wanted, the plugin sends them an email with a direct link to buy.
+All automatic, no manual work.

 On most WooCommerce stores, filter URLs turn into long ugly strings that search engines ignore.
 FilterKit Pro rewrites them into clean, readable paths that Google can actually find and show in search results: